-First year students in the Ecology & Evolutionary Biology Graduate Program register for the course BIOS 801 Graduate Research with varying credit hours, depending on their course load.
+Students in the Ecology & Evolutionary Biology Graduate Program register for the course BIOS 801 Graduate Research with varying credit hours, depending on their course load.
 The Department of Biosciences recommends that graduate students enroll in 15 credit hours total each semester, which is equivalent to working ~ 40 hours per week on courses, scholarly reading, and research.
 Graduate students must register for at least 9 credit hours every semester (including summer) to receive a stipend.

-Registration checklist for fall of the first semester:
+Registration checklist for the first Fall semester:

-- 1. Do you have an undergraduate (or master's level) course in Ecology?
-In Evolution?
-These are pre-requisites for the PhD, so if you have not taken courses in these subjects speak with your advisor about whether they wish for you to take them at Rice. - 2.
-Do you have previous courses in statistical analysis and/or data science?
-If you have not taken any courses in these subjects, speak with your advisor about whether they wish for you to take any statistics or data science courses at Rice. - 3.
-Are you assigned as a teaching assistant in the fall semester?
-If so, register this fall for BIOS 591 Graduate Teaching, 3 credit hours. - 4.
-Speak with your advisor about which of the topics courses they'd like you to take in your first semester, BIOS 563 Topics in Ecology or BIOS 561 Topics in Evolution. - 5.
-Feel free to talk to the other graduate students about the topics courses, plus the graduatestudent led course in EEB Outreach, BIOS 589.
-Graduate students are recommended to take at least one semester of BIOS 589. - 6.
-Register for the Core Course in Ecology & Evolutionary Biology, BIOS 569, 3 credit hours.
-Students who matriculate in a year when the core course is not offered should register for it in the fall of year 2. - 7.
-Register for 1 credit hour of BIOS 541 research seminar (lab meeting) in your advisor's section. - 8.
-Register for enough hours of BIOS 801 Graduate Research to bring your total hours for the semester up to 15 credit hours. - 9.
+- 1. Are you assigned as a teaching assistant in the fall semester?
+If so, register this fall for BIOS 591 Graduate Teaching, 3 credit hours. - 2.
+Speak with your advisor about which of the topics courses you should take in your first semester, BIOS 563 Topics in Ecology or BIOS 561 Topics in Evolution. - 3.
+Register for the Core Course, BIOS 569.
+Students who matriculate in a year when the core course is not offered should register for it in the fall of year 2. - 4.
+Register for 1 credit hour of BIOS 541 research seminar (lab meeting) in your advisor's section. - 5.
+Register for enough hours of BIOS 801 Graduate Research to bring your total hours for the semester up to 15 credit hours. - 6.
 Consult with your research advisor to find out if there are any other specific courses they recommend given your research specialization.
+Feel free to talk to the other graduate students about the topics courses, plus the graduate-student led course in EEB Outreach, BIOS 589.
+Graduate students are required to take at least one semester of BIOS 589 in year 1 or 2, but it is only offered in spring.

 Below is an example first year registration, fall semester, that includes common courses.
 BIOS 569 is mandatory, but may only be offered every other year.
-BIOS 584(fall)/586(spring) are mandatory every semester; they represent the Monday guest seminar series hosted by the department and graduate students are expected to attend.
+BIOS 584(fall)/586(spring) are mandatory every semester; they represent the Monday guest seminar series hosted by the department at noon and graduate students are expected to attend.

 COURSE NAME CREDITS

-BIOS 589 SEMINAR IN EEB: OUTREACH 1
+BIOS 532 ECOLOGY 3

 BIOS 541 RESEARCH SEMINAR (research advisor's section) 1

 BIOS 563 TOPICS IN ECOLOGY 1

-BIOS 569 CORE COURSE IN ECOLOGY & EVOL 3
+BIOS 569 CORE COURSE IN ECOLOGY & EVOL 1

 BIOS 584 GRAD SEM IN ECOL & EVOL BIOL 1

 BIOS 801 GRADUATE RESEARCH (research advisor's section) 8

 TOTAL CREDITS 15

 Rice University uses a student database named Esther (esther.rice.edu).
 You will register for courses every term in Esther.
-Feel free to consult the graduate program administrator for administrative questions or questions about Esther.